 The LRD does have one major disadvantage.
 From an installation and alignment point of view, it is more difficult to access the locations of M3 and M4.
-The LRD design, as compared to the Short Route Design (SRD), shown later, will also have tube attachments points that will have difficult access.
+The LRD design, as compared to the Short Route Design (SRD), shown later, will also have tube attachments points that are difficult to access.